DavesCodeMusings/CloudPi/ldap-config-hints.md

 **_Don't forget to set LDAP passwords for the_ search _account and user accounts._**

 ## Standard Parameters
-Most applications will use the following set up.
-For applications that have additional parameters, those are listed separately.
+Most applications will use parameters similar to those shown below.
+Some parameters values, like _ldap.mypi.home_ should be changed to match your setup.

 Connectivity

 ```
-LDAP Server: ldap.mypi.home (change hostname as needed or the IP address)
+LDAP Server: ldap.mypi.home
 LDAP Port: 389
-LDAPS Port: 636
+StartTLS: Enabled
-BindDN: uid=search,dc=home (sometimes called by different names, like ReaderDN)
+Bind DN: uid=search,dc=home
 ```

 User Search